 - Disappearing ink fabric marker, ruler and other basic sewing supplies.

-Trace around t-shirt, adding a 1/4 inch seam allowance around everything but the neckline.
+Trace around the t-shirt, adding a 1/4 inch seam allowance around everything but the neckline.

 Trace the front and back neckline onto your pattern.